 What's the magic trick?
 So simple!
 A splash of olive oil combined with a small spoonful of paprika is brushed on the meatballs before they go into the oven.
 Paprika is one of my favorite ingredients, not for its flavor (it's pretty bland) but rather for its ability to transform certain foods (potatoes, eggs, chicken, etc.) from anemic to gloriously appealing.

 I mentioned at the beginning of this post that these Greek Chicken Meatballs can be prepped ahead.
 I like to make them early in the day or even the night before, cover them with plastic wrap and pop them in the fridge.
 Shortly before serving time, I preheat the oven and the pan goes right from the refrigerator to the oven.
 In less than fifteen minutes I've got a beautiful pan of golden meatballs ready to use in a myriad of ways.

-You can also prep, bake the meatballs and then refrigerate them.
-They’re easy to re-warm, either in a pan over low heat with a bit of olive oil or on a lower power in the microwave.
+You can also prep and bake the meatballs, then refrigerate them.
+They're easy to re-warm, either in a pan over low heat with a bit of olive oil or on a lower power in the microwave.